 Thanks to the Gantry's core concept and implementation of overrides, Page Settings can be global, as well as Outline independent, if ever needed.
 You could use it to add an analytics script to the whole site, or have a different one appear depending on which outline a page is assigned to.

-Just as in the Settings Panel, overrides, filtering and collapsing work the same way.
+Just as in the Particle Defaults Panel, overrides, filtering and collapsing work the same way.

 The Head Properties block allows you to customize anything that goes between the